 Research shows that employee networks have many more connections than a company’s followers, and posts from employees get more engagement.
 When employees share job opportunities, they reach a more targeted audience.

-Incorporate personal profiles into your LinkedIn marketing strategy by training executives to use LinkedIn for thought leadership or encouraging employees to share their work experiences.
+Incorporate personal profiles into your strategy by training executives to use the network for thought leadership or encouraging employees to share their work experiences.

 Users can follow personal profiles, allowing them to see content from individuals they find interesting without needing a direct connection.
 This approach broadens the reach for everyone in your company, from entry-level staff to the CEO.